Updated: 4 days ago

 Evolve with us everyday!
 Gain tips from a like-minded community of women on how to stay centered, connected and strong during this unprecedented time.
-The Evolve platform offers multiple channels for you to recharge, continue to grow and have a positive distraction from the news of the day.
+The EvolveMe platform offers multiple channels for you to recharge, continue to grow and have a positive distraction from the news of the day.

 Women who work - remotely or on site, paid or volunteer - face a “second shift” later in the day.
 Whether it’s childcare, eldercare, or household responsibilities (shared or not), women often schedule their lives around these other roles.
 This is even more true during the current health crisis where women are trying to stay focused on their work while also attending to their care-related responsibilities.

-But it’s early days and we need to be patient and find ways to stay strong and focused.
-Evolve is here for you!
-Here’s what is helping us to stay grounded, accept change and be practical about what it will take to get through each day in one piece:
+But there's a light at the end of the tunnel and we need to be patient just a little while longer.
+We need to find ways to stay strong and focused.
+EvolveMe's got your back!
+Here’s what's helping us to stay grounded, accept change and be practical about what it will take to get through each day in one piece:

-Set daily intentions: Evolve believes creating intentions helps shape not only the outcomes of our work (those are goals) but how work and life actually happen.
-During this time of transition, create intentions for how you want to be such as patient, open, empathic, generous with the people with whom you work and live.
+Set daily intentions: At EvolveMe, we believe creating intentions helps shape not only the outcomes of our work (those are goals) but how work and life actually happen.
+During this time of transition, create intentions for how you want to be, such as: patient, open, empathic, and generous with people with whom you work and live.
 Return to that intention when times get frustrating.

-Carve out your own work space: Even if you are in tight quarters right now, it’s important to have a space of your own.
+Carve out your own work space: Even if you're in tight quarters right now, it’s important to have a space of your own.
 Maybe it’s the corner of the kitchen table.
 Plant your laptop there and try and keep things that inspire you nearby - a plant, a notebook, a picture, a personal mantra.
 Anything that makes you feel calm, centered and focused.

 Stay active: Being active can energize your work life now and boost your immune system.
 It also helps to have exercise during your day to give you mental focus.
 Now is the time to try out those yoga, pilates and HIIT apps that you’ve wanted to but didn’t make time for.

 Keep a Win book: Delight in what’s positive in the situation.
-How can you reframe where we are now to see the crack of light in the darkness that we are in for your career?
-A disruptive situation can uncover new opportunities.
+How can you reframe where we are now to see to see the positives in the situation?
+Disruption can uncover new opportunities.
 Maybe you slow down.
 Maybe you take a course online.
 Maybe you say no to a role that no longer serves you.
-For example, in our work lives this situation has opened the door for Evolve to create virtual offerings and connect with women across the country.
-Jot down three things that you feel positive about everyday.
-It will lift your spirits and give you a sense of how you strong you are and that you can evolve -- and adapt to change
+For example, over the past year EvolveMe has gone from serving the New York metro area with in-person programing to reaching women all over the country!

-Here’s a tip: keep a list of what you consider to be your “work” vs your other “jobs” and what you do to unwind that is fun (what’s neither work nor a job).
+Here’s a tip: keep a list of what you consider to be your “work” vs your other “jobs” and what you do to unwind that's fun (neither work nor a job).
 Commit to doing one thing from your fun list at the end of the day.